-Chairman and Chief Executive Officer, PepsiCo, Inc.
+Chairman and Chief Executive Officer, PepsiCo, Inc. Finding practical ways in which countries can cooperate on this effort provides the rationale for WRG's work.
+We are not alone in this effort, and indeed rely heavily on partner initiatives and institutions including partners and supporters of the WRG, other parts of the World Bank Group, UN agencies and programs, other international organizations and institutes.

-Finding practical ways in which countries can cooperate on this effort provides the rationale for 2030 WRG's work.
-We are not alone in this effort, and indeed rely heavily on partner initiatives and institutions including partners and supporters of the 2030 WRG, other parts of the World Bank Group, UN agencies and programs, other international organizations and institutes logic of numbers that just don't add up.
+At the core of our work is the irrefutable logic of numbers that just don't add up.
 Each year the world can reliably and sustainably use a finite amount of fresh water, estimated at 4,200 billion cubic meters.
 Thanks to the mining of fossil aquifers, the melting of glaciers, and the pumping of groundwater faster than it can be renewed, humans currently require 4,500 billion cubic meters.
 But within a few decades, billions more people will seek 2,400 billion more cubic meters to grow their food, produce their energy and for their household needs.